 COVID-19 Grants (CDBG-CV)

-The City of Council Bluffs has received Community Development Block Grant COVID-19 (CDBG-CV) funds to provide assistance to local residents and businesses to ensure sustainability during the COVID-19 pandemic.
+The City of Council Bluffs has received Community Development Block Grant COVID-19 (CDBG-CV) funds to provide assistance to local residents, non-profit organizations, and businesses to ensure sustainability during the COVID-19 pandemic.
 Direct Financial Assistance is available to residents who have lost income as a direct result of COVID-19.
 Business Assistance provides grants to businesses who have lost revenue due to COVID-19.
+CDBG-CV Food Security provides grants to local non-profits and businesses to ensure sustainability during the COVID-19 pandemic.
 Please see additional information below.

 For technical help registering and starting your application, instructions are available here.